curexe/SmartPay-API/older_versions/v1-2/get_webhooks.md

 ## Description

-The /get_orders endpoint allows retailers to obtain a list of orders that are associated with their SmartPay account.
+Retreives a list of the current webhooks.

 ## Input Parameters